practical-engelbart/vijaymateti.com/content/post/Using-Hugo-Docker-to-Build-Static-Website-Hosted-on-AWS-S3-Cloudfront.md

 You can follow through below steps on AWS Console by referring the associate guides.
 I could have attached Terraform or CloudFormation templates but you wouldn't get the feel of building it by hand.

 ## 1. Prep your domain name
-Make sure you have a domain name on on popular registrars like Google Domains/GCP Cloud DNS or AWS Route 53.
+Make sure you have a domain name on popular registrars like Google Domains/GCP Cloud DNS or AWS Route 53.
 I got [vijaymateti.com](https://vijaymateti.com) on AWS Route 53 for $12 per year.

 Setup your SSL certificate on AWS Certificate Manager which can be associated to both yourdomain.com and www.yourdomain.com.